chreddy/switch/README.md

       docked: "1080p"
       fps: 60fps

-It's also allowed to use a 'from-to' like statement for the resolutions when dynamic scaling is active (see item below).
-For example:

-      handheld: "600p-720p"
-      docked: "900p-1080p"

 ### Optional items
 #### Dynamic resolution scaling
 To add the dynamic resolution scaling, add the following item to the baseformat

       dynamic_scaling: true

+When this is set to true you can also just enter the range of resolutions used in either handheld or docked mode.
+For example:

+      handheld: "600p-720p"
+      docked: "900p-1080p"

 #### Verified items
 Verified items are basically stats that are verified by either their creators (twitter), news articles/interviews or other sources like DigitalFoundry.
 To add a verified item first add the status: